wuyun1/choerodon-hap-ui/docs/react/recommendation.en-US.md

 title: Third-Party Libraries
 ---

-`choerodon-ui` is Choerodon's UI component library, as well as the enterprise-level component library `choerodon-ui/pro`.
-In order to minimize the need to build wheels, we recommend using the excellent implementations of the following communities to complement choerodon-ui:
+`choerodon-hap-ui` is Choerodon's UI component library, as well as the enterprise-level component library `choerodon-hap-ui/pro`.
+In order to minimize the need to build wheels, we recommend using the excellent implementations of the following communities to complement choerodon-hap-ui:

 Category | Recommended Components
 ---------|-----------------------